Ohm545/Aspirants1/README.md

 3) If you find any error in running reach out to us from contact us on home page

-Note: In this project, we have utilized the use of API key of Firestore but scince we uploaded our project in public mode, They might have denied the use of database!
+Note: In this project, we have utilized the use of API key of Firestore but since we uploaded our project in public mode, They might have denied the use of database!
 BUT we proper working project before uploading which will be visible in the demo video: https://youtu.be/M7jW0xxSXDQ